davidfrickert/FaaS-GraalVM-Env/README.md

     - Intended to be used with some sort of HTTP wrapper on top

 - openwhisk-faas-graalvm-base
-    - Simple openwhisk-complient base structure to run functions with FunctionRunner
+    - Simple openwhisk-compliant base structure to run functions with FunctionRunner
     - Intended to be used as a library to be bundled with the function to be run, since it needs to be compiled AOT

 - graalvm-builds